dynverse/dynbenchmark_results/02-metrics/01-metric_characterisation/README.md

 <p>

-<strong>Figure 4: Determination of cell waypoints</strong> a)
+<strong>[**Figure 4**](#fig_waypoints_overview): Determination of cell
-Illustration of the stratified cell sampling using an example dataset (top).
-Each milestone, edge between two milestones and region of delayed commitment is seen as a collection of cells (middle), and the number of waypoints (100 in this case) are divided over each of these collection of cells (bottom). b) Accuracy versus time to calculate cor\[dist\]
+waypoints</strong> a) Illustration of the stratified cell sampling using an example dataset (top).
+Each milestone, edge between two milestones and region of delayed commitment is seen as a collection of cells (middle), and the number of waypoints (100 in this case) are divided over each of these collection of cells (bottom). b) Accuracy versus time to calculate cor<sub>dist</sub>

 </p>

 -----

-Although the cor\[dist\]’s main characteristic is that it looks at the ordering of the cells, other features of the trajectory are also (partly) captured.
+Although the cor<sub>dist</sub>’s main characteristic is that it looks at the positions of the cells, other features of the trajectory are also (partly) captured.
 To illustrate this, we used the geodesic distances themselves as input for dimensionality reduction ([**Figure 5**](#fig_geodesic_distances_dimreds)) with varying topologies.
 This reduced space captures the original trajectory structure quite well, including the overall topology and branch lengths.
+Only some structures, not easily visualisabe

 <p>